oscarvilla/floyd-docs/docs/guides/basics/install.md

 ## Using virtualenv to install floyd-cli

 We highly recommend using [virtualenv](https://virtualenv.pypa.io/en/stable/userguide/) for installing and using `floyd-cli`.
 This helps avoid any library version conflicts and results in a smoother installation process.
+When you use 'sudo' dont worry if some warnings appears because of root it not the owner of some directories.

 ```bash
 sudo pip install virtualenv